briansalazar-tech/100DaysofCode-GUI-Automation/README.md

 # 100DaysofCode-GUI-Automation
 Day 94 of the 100 Days of Code Course.
 The goal for this day of the course was to automate the Google Dinosaur Game.

+To automate the game, I used pyautogui and pillow.